jmoor3/homeassistant-components/README.md

 ## Balboa Hot Tub

+**Use this fork, it is more up to date and has better functionality support - https://github.com/plmilord/Hass.io-custom-component-SpaClient**

 Adds Balboa Hot Tub support.
 Copy the files from the directories into your homeassistant directory.

 ```